UPCOMING DEADLINE: Volta Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit - VLTA

-SAN DIEGO, CA / ACCESSWIRE / May 17, 2022 / Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Volta Inc. VLTA securities between August 2, 2021 and March 28, 2022, both dates inclusive (the "Class Period") have until May 31, 2022 to seek appointment as lead plaintiff in Kampe v.
+SAN DIEGO, May 17, 2022 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Volta Inc. VLTA securities between August 2, 2021 and March 28, 2022, both dates inclusive (the "Class Period") have until May 31, 2022 to seek appointment as lead plaintiff in Kampe v.
 Volta Inc., No. 22-cv-02055.
 Commenced on March 30, 2022 in the Northern District of California, the Volta class action lawsuit charges Volta as well as certain of its top executive officers with violations of the Securities Exchange Act of 1934.
 A similar lawsuit, Alvarez v.
 Volta Inc., No. 22-cv-02730, is also pending in the Northern District of California.

 If you suffered significant losses and wish to serve as lead plaintiff of the Volta class action lawsuit, please provide your information here: